yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ```

-As you can see, those files have a high resemblance to the previous modules we've taken a look at.
+As you can see, those files are very similar to the previous modules we've taken a look at.
 Instead of going through each part individually again, comments have been added at important places for your convenience.

 ### Small modifications added to BOF's

 There have been a few modifications done to both `peload.c` and `perun.c`.
-Those modifications have done to reduce the number of arguments we need to specify when using the modules.
-This of course, is only done for our convenience.
+Those modifications are aimed at reducing the number of arguments we need to specify when using the modules.
+This of course, is only done for convenience purposes.
 All modifications to both files are outlined below.

 ```
 ➜  Inline-Execute-PE git:(main) ✗ diff peload.c peload.c.1
 221c221
-<       BOOL local = 0;
+<       BOOL local = 0; # NEW VERSION
 ---
->       BOOL local = BeaconDataInt(&parser);
+>       BOOL local = BeaconDataInt(&parser); # OLD VERSION
 ```

 ```
 ➜  Inline-Execute-PE git:(main) ✗ diff perun.c perun.c.1
 462,463c462
 <       //dwTimeout = BeaconDataInt(&parser);
-<       dwTimeout = 5000;
+<       dwTimeout = 5000; # NEW VERSION
 ---
->       dwTimeout = BeaconDataInt(&parser);
+>       dwTimeout = BeaconDataInt(&parser); # OLD VERSION
 465c464
 <
 ---